algorandfoundation/docs/docs/get-details/indexer.md

 title: Indexer

-This guide explains how to search the Algorand Blockchain using the V2 Indexer.
-This Indexer is no longer part of the Algorand node and requires a separate binary download.
+This guide explains how to search the Algorand Blockchain using the Indexer.
+This Indexer not part of the Algorand node and requires a separate binary download.
 See the [Indexer Install Guide](../run-a-node/setup/indexer.md) for instructions on installing and configuring the new Indexer.

 ![Block Proposal](../imgs/indexerv2.png)
 <center>*Algorand V2 Indexer*</center>